 One interesting tidbit: A lighting system has been installed to tell time on the tip of Central Plaza.
 It indicates the time by changing colours in a regular sequence—each of the four neon cubes represents 15 minutes of an hour and each of the colours represent two different hours.
 Confusing?
 We agree but if you’re interested to see how it works, there is a demonstration on its website.

-Most visitors know to take the Star Ferry between Central and Tsim Sha Tsui, but the Wan Chai–Tsim Sha Tsui route actually offers a longer ride as scenic as the Central–Tsim Sha Tsui route for as little as HK$2.20.
+Most visitors know to take the Star Ferry between Central and Tsim Sha Tsui, but the Wan Chai–Tsim Sha Tsui route actually offers a longer ride as scenic as the Central–Tsim Sha Tsui route for as little as HK$5.00 (adults, weekdays).

-10. Take a glimpse at Hong Kong’s mysterious King Yin Lei Mansion
+10. Get a glimpse of the mysterious King Yin Lei Mansion

 The hidden gem is usually closed to the public apart from a few open days every year.
 Free tickets are given out through Hong Kong Heritage Discovery Centre in Kowloon Park.
-You can pay attention to the announcement on the Development Bureau’s website.
+Pay attention to the announcements on the Development Bureau’s website.